 From a founder population of ~700 lines, 248 lines were selected as a training population (TP) representative of the Aberdeen spring breeding program.
 The full founder population has been genotyped and the TP was grown at Aberdeen in 2019 for initial phenotyping and to increase seed.
 In 2020 and beyond, the TP will be planted in multiple irrigated and rain-fed locations.
-Agronomic and malting phenotyping will be conducted in standard small plot trials and malting quality evaluated by USDA-ARS-CCRU.
 Inoculation with FHB will be done in mist nurseries at Aberdeen and Kimberly Idaho, and in Minnesota, New York and North Dakota locations.
-Using phenotypic data for the TP and SNP data for the Founder population a training prediction model will be developed.
-Lines with highest genomic estimated breeding value (GEBV) will be selected for crosses.
-The crosses will be advanced and genotyped at F3 and selection will be done based on GEBV.
-Genome-wide association studies in the barley germplasm will identify the useful genomic regions, markers, and alleles that can be readily deployed in marker-assisted selection for fast track improvement of barley in Aberdeen Idaho.
+Using phenotypic and SNP data, a genomic prediction model will be used to select parents from the Aberdeen, Idaho spring malting barley breeding germplasm for crosses.
+In addition, genome-wide association studies will identify the useful genomic regions, markers, and alleles that can be readily deployed in marker-assisted selection for fast track improvement of barley in Aberdeen Idaho.